 The Company is focusing on African oil and gas opportunities with the key focus on short-term production opportunities.
 The exploration assets should be in proven areas of discovery with above average upside potential.

 DRC – Block III

-Located in the north-eastern part of the country, bordering Uganda.
+Location: North-east part of the DRC, bordering Uganda.
 The block is on the DRC side of the Albertine Graben Basin, which is part of the East African Rift System.

 Nearest towns: Bunia, Beni, Butembo

 Primary activity: Identification of the presence of a working petroleum system

 Reserves and resources: Risked best estimate prospective resources net to Efora of 15.9 MMBOE (as at Aug 2017)